carbon-design-system/carbon-platform/docs/resource-schemas.md

 ## Asset schema

-Assets are reusable units of work that are integrated into products and digital experiences.
-For each asset in a library, create a `carbon-asset.yml` metadata file in the same directory as its source.
+Assets are reusable units of work that are used in products and digital experiences.
+Every asset belongs to a library.
+For each asset in a library, create a `carbon-asset.yml` metadata file in the same directory as the asset's source.

 **Example**